-In a Full Backup for the MySQL Enterprise Backup option, the plug-in uses the mysqlbackup utility to back up every selected database object included in the instance.
+In a Full Backup for the MySQL Enterprise Backup option, the plug-in uses the mysqlbackup utility or applicable NetVault Backup script to back up every selected database object included in the instance.
 Full Backups are the foundation of any backup strategy because they provide the starting point for almost every restore scenario.
 Full Backups generated with the plug-in can be used to restore an entire instance, individual or multiple databases, and individual or multiple tables.